forestryio/forestry.io/hugo/content/blog/vuepress-support-beta.md

 {{% warning %}}

-Please note that the Vuepress support is currently still in beta.
+Please note that the VuePress support is currently still in beta.
 Certain features such as previews are not available at this point.

 {{% /warning %}}

 ***

-## 1. Import your Vuepress Project
+## 1. Import your VuePress Project

-You can now select your Vuepress project in our options when you [add a new site](https://app.forestry.io/dashboard/#add-site).
+You can now select your VuePress project in our options when you [add a new site](https://app.forestry.io/dashboard/#add-site).

 ![](/uploads/2018/08/import-vuepress-flow.png)